 But my trainer stopped me and said:

-These words have subsequently stayed stuck in my head.
+These words have subsequently stayed in my head.
 Because she actually had a point.
 “Riding” is in fact not limited to the short time you sit on the horse’s back.

-When you go to get the horse from the field, when you groom it, mug out and saddle up, you actually ride too.
+When you go to get the horse from the field, when you groom it, muck out and saddle up, you actually ride too.
 You might think this sounds weird, but here is the explanation.

 HORSES DO NOT DISTINGUISH

 The truth about horses is that they do not distinguish between riding, grooming or just ordinary socialization.

 In their world, any contact you have with them is first and foremost about a herd dynamic.
 So, whether you are aware of it or not, your horse has already begun a larger conversation with you from the moment you see each other.
 And in the horse’s world, this conversation is just as important as the one that takes place when you sit on the back of it.

 The rider’s body and signals act as a contact element for the horse.
 Every time we are in physical contact with our horse, we will affect the horse with the psychological state we are in.

 It also means that if the rider is absent in his consciousness and thus less present, the horse can feel it.